Social Security and the Senior Market

 Discover the Benefits of Working With

-At the most basic level, a Field Marketing Organization (FMO) or an Insurance Marketing Organization (IMO) is a company that offers insurance products and services to insurance agents or agencies.
+At the most basic level, an Insurance Marketing Organization (IMO) or a Field Marketing Organization (FMO) is a company that offers insurance products and services to insurance agents or agencies.

 Most FMO’s will normally offer services above and beyond insurance products, but the services offered will vary by company.